SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 **When external sharing settings become more restrictive, SharePoint blocks existing Anyone links, but doesn't delete them.** These links were valid when created, but once your settings became more restrictive, **they no longer comply with your external sharing policy and should be removed**.
 Deleting these links permanently removes the risk.
 Unlike tightened settings that can be reverted, a deleted link cannot be reactivated.

-On the dashboard tile, you'll see the number of leftover anyone links ready to be cleaned up, **click Fix Now** to start.
+On the dashboard tile, you'll see the number of leftover anyone links ready to be cleaned up, **click Resolve Manually** to start.

-After selecting Fix Now, the **information dialog** opens, providing more details on Leftover Anyone Links and leaves you with two options:
+After selecting Resolve Manually, the **information dialog** opens, providing more details on Leftover Anyone Links and leaves you with two options:

 * **Clicking the Request Automation** button lets you send us a request for this feature to be automated, which helps us prioritize the improvements you're requesting
 * **Clicking Resolve Manually** opens the [**Sharing Links** report](../reporting/access-reports.md#unique-permissions-report)